Page last updated June 3 2018

 Over this weekend I also spent a couple or more hours on the chassis layout and where to locate some more of the printed boards as well as work out the 80 metre preselector tuning physical layout.
 I needed to keep the preselector capacitor as close as possible to the preselector PCB which is situated directly behind the VFO compartment but also needed the adjustment knob to be in a suitable position on the front panel.
 I had the two pulleys and belt already.
 They were left overs from another projects from years ago.

 The two variable capacitors are identical with a maximum capacitance of 420pF.
 I would have preferred physically smaller ones but these are what I had in my parts collection.
-It's good to be able to put them back into use finally!
+It's good to be able to put them back into useful service finally!

 Friday, 20th April 2018